mmiranda222/.statsuite/content/using-api/api-main-features.md

 ---

 ### Adding or replacing structures

-The simplest method to add or replace structural resources (maintainable SDMX artefacts) is to POST them (one by one or many at the same time) as a valid SDMX-ML snippet in the request body to the SDMX web service (`structure` path), e.g.
+The method to add or replace structural resources (maintainable SDMX artefacts) is to POST them (one by one or many at the same time) as a valid SDMX-ML snippet in the request body to the SDMX web service (`structure` path), e.g.

 ```
 POST https://nsi-demo-stable.siscc.org/rest/structure
 ```

-**Important:** Artifacts have to be added all at the same time or one by one, in the appropriate order according to their dependency tree.
+**Important:** Artefacts have to be added all at the same time or one by one, in the appropriate order according to their dependency tree.
 E.g. in order to add a Dataflow, first or at least at the same time the referenced Codelists, ConceptSchemes and DSD must be added.
 Final artefacts can only be replaced, if the main content is not changed, e.g. only localised names, descriptions and annotations are changed.
 More important changes, e.g. adding or removing Codes from a Codelist are not permitted.
 Non-final artefacts can only be replaced, if they are not referenced by other artefacts.